Updated on: October 1, 2024

 🥉3.
 McAfee — Great Avast Alternative for Families

-McAfee is a great Avast antivirus alternative that offers excellent parental controls and protection for up to 10 devices.
+McAfee is a great Avast antivirus alternative that offers excellent parental controls and protection for unlimited devices on its top-tier plans.
 It detected 100% of malware in my tests, but unlike Bitdefender and Norton, it slowed down my system quite a bit during scans, especially when I was gaming.
 It’s easy to schedule scans for when you’re not using your device, though, so this shouldn’t be a huge deal for most users.

 McAfee also includes features like: